Information for applicants

 The committee strongly encourages applicants to get their supervisor’s advice and feedback as they prepare their application.

-Prior to departure for Italy, to release the scholarship funds, successful applicants are required to submit:
+Prior to departure for Italy, to release the scholarship funds, the successful applicants are required to submit:

 - proof of Australian or New Zealand citizenship or permanent residence,